raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 Once your program has finished, review the output and check the following:

-[ ] Did your program create a data file(s) you expected in your project folder?
+* Did your program create a data file(s) you expected in your project folder?
-[ ] Were any additional output files created?
+* Were any additional output files created?
-[ ] Do your saved files comply with the [Rulebook](https://astro-pi.org/mission-space-lab/rulebook), including the 250MB storate limit and permitted file types?
+* Do your saved files comply with the [Rulebook](https://astro-pi.org/mission-space-lab/rulebook), including the 250MB storate limit and permitted file types?
-[ ] do you log files contain any warnings or errors?
+* Do you log files contain any warnings or errors?

 If you find any errors, warnings, or unexpected behaviour, make changes to your code and test it again.
 The Astro Pi Replay Tool can be used as many times as you like, so keep refining your program until you are confident that it works reliably and is ready for submission.